 My areas of expertise are public finance and development economics.
-I study the responsiveness of taxpayers to tax policy, and research the distributional and revenue effects of evolving income tax and property tax regimes, both in the United States and in developing country contexts.
+I study the responsiveness of taxpayers to tax policy, and research the distributional and revenue effects of evolving fiscal regimes in advanced and developing country contexts.

 Since 2019, I have provided technical guidance on the design of property taxation to the provincial governments of Punjab and Khyber Pakhtunkhwa in Pakistan.